Super Dimension Fortress Macross: Anime

-On April 8, 2021, Harmony Gold and Big West reached an agreement to release Macross globally.
+On April 8, 2021, Harmony Gold and Big West reached an agreement to allow Big West to release Macross globally, but the original series remains unreleased.

 Manga

 Four manga adaptations of the TV series by different artists were serialized in 1982.
 A new manga adaptation called Super Dimension Fortress Macross: The First (超時空要塞マクロス THE FIRST, Choujikuu Yousai Macross the First) began releasing in Japan in 2009.
 It is a comic format alternate telling of the events in The Super Dimension Fortress Macross (with modern character and mecha designs) that was serialized in the Macross Ace manga magazine until its cancellation, being moved to Newtype Ace manga magazine until its cancellation, then to ComicWalker online magazine, and then to Cygames Psychomi online magazine.
 It was collected into six volumes.
 The artist for the new manga series is Haruhiko Mikimoto, who was the character designer for the original Macross.

 Video games

 A game based on the TV series called The Super Dimension Fortress Macross was released for the Japanese Nintendo Family Computer console in 1985 by video game company Namco.

 Years later Bandai released The Super Dimension Fortress Macross 3D shooting game in October 2003 in Japan for the Sony PlayStation 2 console.
 This game had levels based in both the TV series and its movie adaptation.

 More recently, a new 3D shooting game called Macross Ace Frontier included several elements from the original series.
 It was developed by Artdink for the Sony PSP and was released in 2008.